Why a Memorial Garden?

 6. Contributions: For additions or improvements will be gratefully accepted by the committee subject to above restriction.

 8. The Memorial Garden is church property and is a non-commercial venture, so lots will not be sold or deeds issued.
-Persons wishing to have ashes interred in the garden are asked to make a $500 commitment toward creation and maintenance of the garden.
+Persons wishing to have ashes interred in the garden are asked to make a $500 commitment towards the nameplate cost and maintenance of the garden.
 This commitment may be made with an initial deposit of $100 with the balance paid within one year.
 Amounts may be amended as needed.
 The person deciding not to use the garden will be refunded any amount paid above $100.